harichowdary999/rStudio/README.md

 # rStudio
-These are some basic RStudio programs
+These are some basic R Studio programs